tpageforfunzies/nodecreep/README.md

 ![nodecreep-message](https://bouldertrackerpics.s3.us-east-2.amazonaws.com/Screen+Shot+2019-06-09+at+9.15.55+PM.png)
 ###### made to be super easy to deploy onto raspberry pi kubernetes cluster
-just apply the yamls and use [my armhf docker image](https://hub.docker.com/r/tpageforfunzies/nodecreep) that runs the `nodecreep/creep.py` script from this repo, in a docker container buit from the `Dockerfile` in this repo.
+just apply the yamls and use [my armhf docker image](https://hub.docker.com/r/tpageforfunzies/nodecreep) that runs the `nodecreep/creep.py` script from this repo, in a docker container buit from the `Dockerfile` in this repo

+---
 # - set up
 ###### 1.  add kubeconfig to configmap for mounting
 ```